A Local's Favourite Caves in Iceland

 You can see how massive this cave is compared to me

-The acoustic church is extraordinary - shaped in a symmetric arch, which makes it look like it were man-made.
-Be careful of falling rocks though while visiting this lava cave.
+The acoustic church is extraordinarily shaped like a symmetric arch, which makes it look man-made.
+Be careful of falling rocks, though, while visiting this lava cave.

 The Lava Church in Hljóðaklettar

-The sun was right behind me in my photo below so this was the best I could do, but you can take some very dramatic photos on this spot.
+The sun was right behind me in my photo below, so this was the best I could do, but you can take some very dramatic photos in this spot.

 The extraordinary Hljóðaklettar - Echo Rocks in Jökulsárgljúfur Canyon